 Olhão – Where to stay in Algarve for relaxation

 The nearest town to both Faro and the Ria Formosa Natural Park is the old fishing village of Olhão.
 If you plan to take any day trips by ferry to nearby islands, they leave from Olhão, making this a good place to stay.
-This area is a quiet respite from nearby Faro and the proximity means you can still enjoy anything you’d like to see in Faro, but have a quiet retreat at the end of the day.
+Looking for quiet places in the Algarve?
+Olhão is a quiet respite from nearby Faro and the proximity means you can still enjoy anything you’d like to see in Faro, but have a quiet retreat at the end of the day.

 Olhão itself has many cute cafes, shops and restaurants, and you’ll definitely have a more local, authentic feel than in some of the larger cities and ports.